microsoft/calculator/docs/NewFeatureProcess.md

 Calculator team reviews these suggestions regularly, and when we're ready to work on an idea we create [feature pitch issues here on GitHub](https://github.com/Microsoft/calculator/issues?q=is%3Aissue+is%3Aopen+project%3AMicrosoft%2Fcalculator%2F1).

-But using Feedback Hub is not required&mdash;you can write a feature pitch too!
+But using Feedback Hub is not required&mdash;you can create feature pitches too!
 This document explains the elements of a good pitch and how we'll guide features from a pitch to a finished product.
 The [Feature Tracking board](https://github.com/Microsoft/calculator/projects/1) shows all the features we're working on and where they're at in the process.